SonarSource/docker-sonarqube/README.md

 Contributing
 ------------

-If you would like to see a new feature, please create a new thread in the forum ["Suggest new features"](https://community.sonarsource.com/c/suggestions/features).
+If you would like to see a new feature or report a bug, please create a new thread in our [forum](https://community.sonarsource.com/tags/c/sq/10/none/docker).

 Please be aware that we are not actively looking for feature contributions.
 We typically accept minor improvements and bug fixes.